wolenetz/media-source/mse-eviction-policies-explainer.md

-Note: In discussion at recent FOMS 2018 and 2019 conferences, this policy was loosely referred to as one which allows MSE to play "infinite GOP" streams such as a stream which has only one keyframe followed by only
+Note: In discussion at recent FOMS 2018 and 2019 conferences, this policy was loosely referred to as one which allows MSE to play "infinite GOP" streams such as a stream which has only one keyframe followed by only non-keyframes.

 ### Additional changes necessary due to "before-next-demuxed"